Exercise and multiple sclerosis

-- The types of exercise best suited to you and those which you should avoid
+- The types of exercise best suited to you and those that you should avoid

 - The intensity of the workout (how hard you should be working)

 - The duration of your workout and any physical limitations

 - Referrals to other professionals, such as exercise on prescription or a specialist physiotherapist, who can help create a personal exercise programme that meets your needs.
 The type of exercise that works best for you depends on your symptoms, fitness level, and overall health.

 Tips for safe MS exercise